 What are Hawaiian Haystacks?

 That, my friend, is a very good question.
 Odds are, if you don’t live in Utah, Idaho, or have ties to either one of those places.. you probably have no clue what Hawaiian Haystacks are.
 It’s okay.
-There are a lot of food native to Utah and Idaho.. like Funeral Potatoes, Fry Sauce and Navajo Tacos. 😉
+There are a lot of food native to Utah and Idaho.. like Funeral Potatoes and Fry Sauce. 😉

 We are our own kind of special over here but hey, no one can knock Idaho because they supply the majority of potatoes for Chick-Fil-A’s waffle fries.
 I know, we all just gained a little more respect for Mr. Idaho.